 Infliction of Stress and Pain

-Devices or aversive techniques present an unknown stimulus to the puppy which, when not paired with a positive stimulus, is at best neutral and at worst is frightening and/or painful to the puppy, not to mention unpredictable.
-A stimulus is defined as any object or event that can be detected by the senses that can affect a person or puppy’s behaviour.
-Puppies who learn to exhibit a specific behaviour to escape or avoid fear or pain are, by definition, being subjected to an aversive stimulus.
-Studies have indicated that puppies trained in this way show stress signals as they approach the training area and frequently work slowly, deliberately and reluctantly.
+Devices or negative techniques present an unknown sensation to the puppy.
+When not paired with something positive, it is frightening to the puppy, and unpredictable.
+Studies have indicated that puppies trained in this way show stress signals as they approach the training area.
+These same puppies frequently work slowly, deliberately and reluctantly.
 Such puppies are experiencing an extremely negative emotional state which, ethical issues aside, is not at all conducive to learning.
-Additionally, it can regularly causes physiological pain and psychological stress to the puppy, often exhibited by vocalization, urination, defecation, fleeing and complete shut-down.
-In some cases, electronic stimulation devices have been known to burn puppy tissue.
+Additionally, it can regularly causes psychological stress to the puppy, often exhibited by vocalisation, fleeing and complete shut-down.
+Electronic devices can also cause burns to the skin.

-A puppy repeatedly subjected to aversive training for several different behaviours may go into a state of “shut-down,” or a global suppression of behaviour.
+A puppy subjected to negative training may go into a state of “shut-down,” or a global suppression of behaviour.
 This is frequently mistaken for a “trained” puppy, as the puppy remains subdued and offers few or no behaviours.
-In extreme cases, puppies may refuse to perform any behaviour at all (known as “learned helplessness”) and isolate themselves in an attempt to avoid any pain.
+Puppies may refuse to perform any behaviour at all and isolate themselves in an attempt to avoid any pain.
 This is obviously completely counter-productive to the training of any new behaviour and to the welfare of the puppy.

 Fear, Anxiety and Aggression

-Aversive stimuli have a variety of effects and can elicit powerful emotions such as fear and anxiety, emotions which can have a variety of undesirable effects.
+This style of training has a variety of effects and can cause fear and anxiety, which can have a variety of undesirable effects.
 Even in situations where the fear of punishment makes an puppy work harder, fear or anxiety can lead to a poorer performance.
-Another possible consequence of presenting an aversive stimulus is that it can elicit aggression.
-Using aversive stimuli to reduce behaviours such as barking, lunging and growling may suppress signals like these that warn of a more serious imminent behaviour, which may well include biting.
-Without ritualised aggressive behaviours, people and other puppies have no warning before the puppy being subjected to punishment feels forced to bite.
+Another possible consequence is that it can elicit aggression.
+Using negative training to reduce behaviours such as barking, lunging and growling may suppress signals like these that warn of a more serious behaviour, which may well include biting.
+Without these behaviours, people and other puppies have no warning before the puppy being subjected to punishment feels forced to bite.

-We work with people every day who, unfortunately, had no idea pf the serious effect of these techniques when they did Brisbane Puppy Training.
-Fur Get Me Not is a positive canine coach and can assist you to either undo the damage that may have been done or train and raise a happy puppy that grows up to trust you.
+We work with people every day who, unfortunately, had no idea pf the serious effect of these techniques when they did puppy training.
+Fur Get Me Not only use positive methods and can assist you to either undo the damage that may have been done or train and help you raise a happy puppy that grows up to trust you.
 Contact us today.